deref/exo/doc/local-development.md

 url = "http://localhost:4001"
 ```

 Now all `exo` commands will run against the development instance.
+To run against the installed instance again, remove or comment out these lines from your `config.toml`.